authelia/authelia/docs/content/configuration/prologue/common.md

 ---
 title: "Common"
 description: "Common configuration options and notations."
-lead: "This section details common configuration elements within the Authelia configuration.
+summary: "This section details common configuration elements within the Authelia configuration.
 This section is mainly used as a reference for other sections as necessary."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []